go-on-blog/blog/src/content/user-story-or-task.md

 slug: "/user-story-or-task/"
 ---

 It is not always easy to determine if something must be created as a task or as a user story.
-This post explores this question.
+This post explores this question.<!-- end -->

 Project Management Software provide different types of objects to represent work items: epic, story, task...
 Usually, the behavior for tasks is specific as they are not considered Product Backlog Items.
 So it’s important to make the right decision.

 To help understand the difference between a user story and a task, I wrote a hypothetical conversation between a Scrum Master, a Product Owner and a Developer.